axgonz/ubuntu-site-to-site-vpn/README.md

 ## Azure VM setup

-ToDo: provide link to create and Azure VM.
+ToDo: provide link(s) to docs describing how to create an Azure VM.

 > N.B.
 Make sure to enable IP forwarding on the VM's NIC resource in Azure.